 5.106.
-The design of a reprocessing facility is required to take into account the nature and severity of external hazards (see Requirement 16 and paras 6.49-6.54 of SSR-4 [1]).
+The design of a reprocessing facility is required to take into account the nature and severity of external hazards (see Requirement-16 and paras-6.49-6.54 of SSR-4 [1]).
 Such external hazards, either natural or human induced, are required to be identified and evaluated in accordance with the requirements established in SSR-1 [18].
-Detailed recommendations on the protection of nuclear installations against external hazards are provided in Safety Standards Series Nos SSG-9 (Rev. 1), Seismic Hazards in Site Evaluation for Nuclear Installations [22], SSG-18, Meteorological and Hydrological Hazards in Site Evaluation for Nuclear Installations [23], SSG-21, Volcanic Hazards in Site Evaluation of Nuclear Installations [24], SSG-67, Seismic Design for Nuclear Installations [25] SSG-68, Design of Nuclear Installations Against External Events Excluding Earthquakes [26], and SSG-79, Hazards Associated with Human Induced External Events in Site Evaluation for Nuclear Installations [27].
+Detailed recommendations on the protection of nuclear installations against external hazards are provided in IAEA Safety Standards Series Nos-SSG-9 (Rev.-1), Seismic Hazards in Site Evaluation for Nuclear Installations [22]-1; SSG-18, Meteorological and Hydrological Hazards in Site Evaluation for Nuclear Installations [23]-1; SSG-21, Volcanic Hazards in Site Evaluation of Nuclear Installations [24]-1; SSG-68, Design of Nuclear Installations Against External Events Excluding Earthquakes [26]-1; and SSG-79, Hazards Associated with Human Induced External Events in Site Evaluation for Nuclear Installations [27].